team-asr/od-GCS/README.md

   i.
 Visualization of historical aerial missions, simulations and flight plans. ii.
 Manipulation to filter out relevant data concerning particular sensor data, such as superimposing atmospheric data with terrain maps. iii.
 Analytics like volumetric analysis and related phototgrammetric capabilities including distance measures, object dimension calculation etc.

+Licensing Terms:
+Work and material herein is released under a GNU General Public License.
+A copy of license terms can be found here: https://www.gnu.org/licenses/gpl.html